Opentrons/Protocols/protocols/ff5763_part3/README.md

 ### Reagents
 * PCR Master Mix in slot 5 well 2, 40ul per sample
-* Index Adapters in slot 5 well 3, 10ul per sample
+* Index Adapters in a 96 well plate in slot 3 or, if not indexing, slot 5 well 3, 10ul per sample

 ---